Preparing to Apply

 • Shadowing under a variety of general dentists and dental specialists is desirable.

+A variety of experiences is desirable.
 Report your experiences (dental-related or otherwise) on your ADEA AADSAS application.

 • Applicants who show a commitment to addressing health disparities and caring for underserved communities are given strong consideration.